Umney's Last Case: Plot summary

-Television
+Adaptations

 "Umney's Last Case" was included as the third installment of TNT's Nightmares & Dreamscapes: From the Stories of Stephen King, starring William H. Macy in a dual role as both Umney and the author.
 It originally aired on July 19, 2006.
 Macy was nominated for an Emmy for his performance.

 Jon Condit of DreadCentral rated the episode two out of five stars.
 Condit said that the episode deviates too highly from King's original story, and the changes only make the story worse.
 Brian Pope of DVD Verdict rated it a B+ and said that Macy's performance was worthy of an Emmy.
 Christopher Noseck of DVD Talk said that the episode is "not completely satisfying" but is the best of the episodes on that disc.
 Virginia Heffernan of The New York Times called it "a gonzo noir special with some postmodern curlicues" that emphasizes class issues common to King's work.

+The audiobook of this story is read by crime novelist Robert B. Parker, creator of the detective characters Spenser and Jesse Stone.